 Pets confined on a leash (6 foot maximum).
 Again, this wasn’t exactly enforced.

 It can get really hot in the open, grassy field.
+Here’s some great ways for how to stay cool while camping if you are here in the summer time.

 From Memorial Day to Labor Day, stays cannot exceed 14 days.